Secrets

 Using the Cloud Portal

-You can create, edit, delete, and share secrets in SingleStore via the Secrets tab available in the Notebooks under Develop page.
+You can create, edit, delete, and share secrets in SingleStore via the Secrets tab available on the Data Studio page.

 Create a Secret